 - ANATOMY 4600 Human Embryonic Development and Birth Defects (2 CH)

 - ANATOMY 4700 Undergraduate Histology (4 CH)

-- ANATOMY 5300 Learning Human Anatomy through Dissection (2 CH) (reviewed application required to enroll)
+- ANATOMY 5300 Learning Human Anatomy through Dissection (2 CH) (Summer only; application required)

-- ANATOMY 5440 Advanced Regional Dissection for Undergraduate Students (2 CH) (reviewed application required to enroll) (Note: Although Anatomy 5440 is repeatable to a maximum of 6 credit hours, a maximum of 2 CH of Anatomy 5440 can apply to the minor.)
+- ANATOMY 5440 Advanced Regional Dissection for Undergraduate Students (2 CH) (Permission of instructor and application required.)
+(Note: Although Anatomy 5440 is repeatable to a maximum of 6 credit hours, a maximum of 2 CH of Anatomy 5440 can apply to the minor.)